filecoin-project/specs/mining.md

 ### Block Validation

 The block structure and serialization is detailed in [the datastructures spec](data-structures.md#block).
 Check there for details on fields and types.
+All references to `VaidateSignature` must implement the `Signature` interface found [here](https://github.com/filecoin-project/specs/blob/master/signatures.md).

 In order to validate a block coming in from the network at round `N` was well mined a miner must do the following: